aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/02-implementation.md

 Now that we have created the permission, we will use it to protect the implementation.
 We want to make sure only the authorized callers holding the `ADMIN_EXECUTE_PERMISSION`, can use the function.

-Because we have initialized the [`PluginClonable` base contract](https://github.com/aragon/osx-commons/blob/develop/contracts/src/plugin/PluginCloneable.sol), we can now use its features, i.e., the [`auth` modifier](https://github.com/aragon/osx-commons/blob/1cf46ff15dbda8481f9ee37558e7ea8b257d51f2/contracts/src/permission/auth/DaoAuthorizable.sol#L30-L35) provided through the `DaoAuthorizable` base class.
+Because we have initialized the [`PluginCloneable` base contract](https://github.com/aragon/osx-commons/blob/develop/contracts/src/plugin/PluginCloneable.sol), we can now use its features, i.e., the [`auth` modifier](https://github.com/aragon/osx-commons/blob/1cf46ff15dbda8481f9ee37558e7ea8b257d51f2/contracts/src/permission/auth/DaoAuthorizable.sol#L30-L35) provided through the `DaoAuthorizable` base class.
 The `auth('ADMIN_EXECUTE_PERMISSION')` returns an error if the address calling on the function has not been granted that permission, effectively protecting from malicious use cases.

 Later, we will also use the [`dao()` getter function from the base contract](https://github.com/aragon/osx-commons/blob/1cf46ff15dbda8481f9ee37558e7ea8b257d51f2/contracts/src/permission/auth/DaoAuthorizable.sol#L24-L28), which returns the associated DAO for that plugin.